Researchers analyze genomes to track coronavirus in Arizona

 “Before we took really extensive measures statewide, this virus was already established and transmitting,” said Woroby, who researches pandemics as head of the University of Arizona's Department of Ecology and Evolutionary Biology.

-The various strains have enough genetic differences that researchers can tell them apart and trace their spread around the world, but they all behave the same in humans, the researchers said.
-There's no indication that some variants are more virulent than others.
+The various strains have enough genetic differences that researchers can tell them apart and trace their spread around the world, but they all seem to behave the same in humans, the researchers said.
+There's no indication that some variants are more virulent than others, they said.

-Eventually, the virus could adapt to humans and become more lethal, or it could change enough that the vaccines now under development are ineffective or that people who've recovered from COVID-19 are susceptible to infection again.

-That's why it's important to track the genome and develop a vaccine quickly to eradicate the virus as much as possible, Worobey said.

 Researchers have mapped about 100 genomes in Arizona and expect to hit 200 by the end of the week, with capacity to map hundreds per week going forward.